QuiteAFancyEmerald/QuiteAFancyEmerald/README.md

 **Well here are some things about me:**

-- Tech nerd and the definition of chaos
-- An aspiring Full-Stack Developer or Software Engineer (I do more film now and content creation but this is still a future passion of mine)
 - Probably spent too much time working on Holy Unblocker.
 I no longer update it as of 2022 but it was a massive passion project of mine.
 Censorship and digitial privacy was always a topic that bugged me and although I have dropped it the source will remain public for another sick project to take its place.
 (NOTE: I am not affiliated with modern Holy Unblocker in any way currently.)
 - Gotta love Hollow Knight, Terraria and Celeste 🎮